algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

   - some half days (these are not up to date considering that our schedule isn't complete yet)

 - Pitch and support preparation
-  - Time reserved for the rehearsal of the final presentation and the creation of the support.
+  - Time is reserved for the rehearsal of the final presentation and the creation of the support.
   - Week 6
   - 4 half days (these are not up to date considering that our schedule isn't complete yet)

-The complete timeline and tasks can be found in the [Roadmap](https://github.com/orgs/algosup/projects/24/views/6) in the github project.
+The complete timeline and tasks can be found in the [Roadmap](https://github.com/orgs/algosup/projects/24/views/6) in the GitHub project.

 ### Deliverables and milestones